 Kitchen cabinets can make or break the look of your home.
 Worn-out or old cabinets make your kitchen look stale and dull.
 Painting or replacing your kitchen cabinets can update a tired kitchen.
 When deciding between replacing and painting your kitchen cabinets, there are several things to consider.

 Are your existing cabinets low quality?
-Then replacement is the route to take.
-Replacing your cheap cabinets, with high quality custom made cabinets will elevate the whole look of your kitchen.
+Then a replacement is a route to take.
+Replacing your cheap cabinets, with high-quality custom-made cabinets will elevate the whole look of your kitchen.

 Is your kitchen small and not very functional?
 Then go ahead and replace your cabinets.
 Replacement will give you the opportunity to change the layout of your kitchen.
 Get rid of cabinets you never use and add cabinets in places you always wish you had one.
 This can be done with new cabinetry and can make a non-functional kitchen work well even without a full remodel.